Digital marketing remains on every business owner’s mind…

 Clickthrough Rate – This shows the percentage of users who clicked on a link in your post after seeing it.
 It is important because it tells you how much of your audience is driven by your website assets.

 Bounce Rate – While traffic is important, the goal is to have visitors explore your website.
 In website analytics, bounce rate refers to the percentage of visitors who leave your website without continuing to other pages.

 Acquisition – Knowing your website traffic sources lets you determine how visitors are finding you.
 This can help you identify the keywords they are using in organic search as well as the referring sites that are giving you a good amount of traffic.

 Conversion Rate – This tells you about your website’s ability to persuade visitors to take your goal action.
-Low conversion rate could mean that it’s time to make improvements on your website.
+A low conversion rate could mean that it’s time to make improvements to your website.